-5.1.3.9 Import of unlabeled user data (FDP\ITC.1) (Labeled Security Mode only)
+7.1.3.13 Import of user data without security attributes (FDP ITC.1(LS) (Labeled Security Mode only))

-- FDP\ITC.1.1 The TSF shall enforce the mandatory access control policy when importing unlabeled user data, controlled under the MAC policy, from outside the TOE. - FDP\ITC.1.2 The TSF shall ignore any security attributes associated with the unlabeled user data when imported from outside the TOE. - FDP\ITC.1.3 The TSF shall enforce the following rules when importing unlabeled user data controlled under the MAC policy from outside the TOE: - a) devices used to import data without security attributes cannot be used to import data with security attributes unless the change in device state is performed manually and is auditable. - Application note: See the application note on FDP\ETC.1 for export of unlabeled data.
+- FDP ITC.1.1 The TSF shall enforce the mandatory access control policy Multilevel Confidentiality Information Flow Control Policy when importing unlabeled user data controlled under the mandatory access control policySFP, from outside of the TOE. - The TSF shall ignore any label-related security attributes associated with the FDP ITC.1.2 unlabeled user data when imported from outside the TOE. - FDP ITC.1.3 The TSF shall enforce the following rules when importing unlabeled user data controlled under the mandatory access control policySFP from outside the TOE: - a) When importing unlabeled data, the TSF shall allow the authorised administrator to specify that the data is to be labeled with: a label manually chosen by the authorized administrator.

+Application note: See the Application note on FDP ETC.1 for export of unlabeled data.
 The requirement also applies for the import of RSA key pairs or Diffie-Hellman key pairs imported to be used for the cryptographic operations of the TOE.
 The administrators need to ensure using the MAC and DAC policy enforced by the TOE that this key material is imported in a secure way and can not be imported by unauthorized users.